exercism/php/README.md

 ## Running Style Checker

-We apply PSR-12 rules with minor tweaks and some exceptions:
+We use a slightly [modified] version of [PSR-12] and some exceptions:

 ```shell
 composer lint:check